Fuka Suga: 2025

-In the 52nd Miyagi Television Cup Dunlop Women's Open Golf Tournament (26–28 September), she started the final day in a tie for 10th place, two strokes behind the leader.
+At the 52nd Miyagi Television Cup Dunlop Women's Open Golf Tournament (26–28 September), she started the final day in a tie for 10th place, two strokes behind the leader.
 She recorded the best score of the day with a 65, including birdies at the final two holes, to take the sole lead, and finished with a total score of −9, two strokes ahead of Shiho Anai and Sora Kamiya playing in later groups, to capture her maiden win on the LPGA of Japan Tour.